5 Benefits Of Avocado Oil For Skin, How To Use, And Warnings

 1. As A Hydrating Lotion

-Massage a few drops of the oil onto damp skin.
+Massage a few drops of the oil onto damp skin for hydration and nourishment.
 You may also mix it with your favorite cream, lotion, or facial oil and use it.

 2. DIY Facial Oil Moisturizer